 Effective in January of 2010, the Nevada Legislature imposed time limits on the Commission's ability to consider complaints filed against judges.
 In NRS 1.4655, the law now provides that the Commission shall not consider complaints from acts occurring more than three years before the date of the complaint or more than one year after the complainant knew or should have known of the conduct, whichever is earlier.
-Exceptions to this time limit are when there is a continuing course of conduct and the end of the conduct is within the time periods; and, any period in which the judge has concealed or conspired to conceal evidence of misconduct is not included in the time limits.
-The Legislature has also required that the Commission take action within 18 months after receipt of a complaint by dismissing the complaint, attempting to resolve it pursuant to an agreement with the judge, or authorizing the filing of a formal statement of charges based on the required evidentiary standard.
+Exceptions to this time limit are when there is a continuing course of conduct and the end of the conduct is within the time limit; there is a pattern of recurring misconduct and at least one act is within the time periods; and, any period in which the judge has concealed or conspired to conceal evidence of misconduct is not included in the time limits.
+The Legislature has also required that the Commission take action within 18 months after receipt of a complaint by dismissing the complaint, attempting to resolve it pursuant to statute, entering into a deferred discipline agreement, imposing discipline pursuant to an agreement with the judge, or authorizing the filing of a formal statement of charges based on the required evidentiary standard.